“Trust me. There is plenty of room for you in my Father’s home.”

 Imagine the doors of each church building flung open for the masses, welcoming all-comers in the essential and burgeoning freedom of love.
 Many might say this is indeed the case right now.

 But, what if the drug-impaired person, afflicted still and deeply in their mire, were to wander in on a Sunday morning, dazed but desperate.
 How would they be received?
 We can only answer that as far as our own personal awareness and experience is enabled.
-One would hope, though, that the welcoming and helping hand they’d find—with no hint of judgment.
-Then, again, we all know how very human we all are.
+We’d hope, though, that a welcoming and helping hand they’d find — with no hint of judgment.
+Then, again, we know how very human we all are.

 Imagining the Perfection of Christ

-Imagine the Church as a place, free to come and go as we pleased, where accountability was present for sure, but an atmosphere existed that was entirely free of condemnation.
+Imagine the Church as a place, where we’re free to come and go as we please, where accountability was present, for sure, but an atmosphere existed that was entirely free of condemnation.